Johana Martinez

 This program is long.
 Do you feel it was worth it?

-I feel like the time was worth it because we can't just rush the session when we're talking about drugs and [drug misuse] so quickly.
+I feel like the time was worth it because we can’t just rush the session when we’re talking about drugs and [drug misuse] so quickly.
 It makes sense that we want more time, especially because of the whole stigma around it and knowing what to do when approached.
-And there are just so many things to know about opioids and stimulants that we need to take a long course about them, so 10 months sounds perfectly reasonable.
+There are just so many things to know about opioids and stimulants that we need to take a long course about them, so 10 months sounds perfectly reasonable.

 How are you going to use what you learned in KORYO?